You are here

 The truth, we recognise, is that jihadist doctrine, goals and strategy can be traced to specific tenets of orthodox, authoritative Islam and its historic practice.
 This includes those portions of Shariah that promote Islamic supremacy, encourage enmity towards non-Muslims and require the establishment of a caliphate.
 It is these elements – still taught by most Sunni and Shiite institutions – that constitute a summons to perpetual conflict.

+Essentially, the above are simply denied/ignored, at least in public, by government bodies in the UK.
+That is as Douglas Murray described it possibly a "noble lie" to try and suppress public concerns.
 The same approach from a body that has deliberately set itself apart from government in order to be able to critique government policy where required isn't as understandable.

 The author has little personal knowledge of the case in Sunderland so cannot comment on the specifics of that particular case but the wider narrative behind it is of some Muslim men abusing women.
 That has been noted in some of the more honest media outlets e.g. Daily Telegraph: